schneems/rust_macro_tutorial/docs/040_container_start.md

 :::-> $ grep -A1000 'pub(crate) fn from_derive_input' cache_diff_derive/src/parse_container.rs | awk '/{/ {print; exit} {print}'
 ```

-While `ParseField` took in a `syn::Field`, there's no pre-defined "container" type from syn, instead `syn::DeriveInput` is anything that could be passed to a derive macro.
-And since derive macros can only be applied to containers you can mentally substitute "container" every time you see "Derive Input".
+While `ParseField` took in a `syn::Field`, there's no pre-defined "container" type from syn; instead, `syn::DeriveInput` is anything that could be passed to a derive macro.
+You can mentally substitute the word "container" whenever you see `DeriveInput` because derive macros can only be applied to containers.
+If you need a mental image, think of a big rig (truck) driving to your town containing lots of goodies.
+Containers are derivable.

+> Derive input == container == (struct or enum or union)

-All containers must be named so we can pull an identity directly (without needint to raise an error like we did with fields):
+All containers for our macro are named, so we can pull an identity directly (without needing to raise an error as we did with fields):

 ```rust
 :::-> $ grep -A1000 'let ident' cache_diff_derive/src/parse_container.rs | awk '/\;/ {print; exit} {print}'
 ```

-This next bit is tricky, we will break it down:
+This next bit is tricky.
+We will break it down:

 ```rust
 :::-> $ grep -A1000 'let fields =' cache_diff_derive/src/parse_container.rs | awk '/\;/ {print; exit} {print}'
 ```

-Because derive input (a.k.a containers) can be different shapes (struct, enum, or union) we can use a match statement to pull out the information we need from named fields.
+Because a `DeriveInput` (A.K.A. "container") can take different shapes (struct, enum, or union), we can use a match statement to extract the information we need from named fields.

-The return value from `syn::Data` here is a `&syn::Punctuated<syn::Field, syn::Token::Comma>` which is a fancy way of saying that it's a `syn::Field` that is separated by commas.
-We can iterate over that type to yield `&syn::Field`, which is exactly what our `ParseField::from_field` function takes in:
+The return value from `syn::Data` here is a `&syn::Punctuated<syn::Field, syn::Token::Comma>`, which is a fancy way of saying that it's a `syn::Field` that is separated by commas.
+We can iterate over that type to yield `&syn::Field`, which is what our `ParseField::from_field` function takes in:

 ```rust
 :::-> $ grep -A1000 'into_iter()' cache_diff_derive/src/parse_container.rs | awk '/\;/ {print; exit} {print}'
 ```

-If that parsing is successful then we've got our data!
-But not so fast speed racer, we can't pass go until we write some tests.
+If that parsing is successful, then we'll have our data!
+But not so fast **speed racer**.
+We can't pass GO until we write some tests.
 Add this test code now:

 ```rust
 :::>> print.erb